 The TTFields have been shown to have little effect on normal adult brain cells.
 And, since the TTFields are only applied to the brain, they do not affect rapidly multiplying cells in the rest of the body.1

-The most commonly reported side effect from NovoTTF is a mild-to-moderate scalp rash (beneath the electrodes).
+The most commonly reported side effect from Optune is a mild-to-moderate scalp rash (beneath the electrodes).

-Patients with an active implanted medical device (e.g., a pacemaker), a skull defect (e.g., a missing bone with no replacement) or bullet fragments are not eligible to use NovoTTF-100A.
+Patients with an active implanted medical device (e.g., a pacemaker), a skull defect (e.g., a missing bone with no replacement) or bullet fragments are not eligible to use Optune.

-CTCA at Eastern Regional Medical Center in Philadelphia and CTCA at Southwestern Regional Medical Center in Tulsa offer the NovoTTF-100A System1, made by NovocureTM.
+CTCA at Eastern Regional Medical Center in Philadelphia, CTCA at Southwestern Regional Medical Center in Tulsa and CTCA at Midwestern Regional Medical Center in Zion offer the NovoTTF-100A System1, made by NovocureTM.